AvDjah/.dotfiles/README.md

 </p>
 <p align="center">
 put the files in the .config folder in your ~/.config/ folder
-_make sure to tweak to your needs, lots of user specific stuff that needs to be changed_
+make sure to tweak to your needs, theres some user specific stuff that needs to be changed
 </p>

 <h2 align="center">Using software from</h1>